ZainabAthar/Python/README.md

 ### Code Snippets

-Explore the `snippets` directory for simple code examples.
+Explore the "snippets" directory for simple code examples.
 Use them to reinforce your understanding of Python basics.

 ## Contribute